bzurkowski/boil/README.rst

 **Initialization of new software projects should be quick and easy.
 Period.**

-Boil's mission is to build a centralized, pluggable and community-driver repository of project templates for various technologies, managed via single API.

 Boil tries to solve the following problems:

 - **Wasting time on initializing new software projects from scratch**

-  Creating a file structure, thinking about naming conventions, determining dependencies, completing basic metadata...
-It almost always requires documentation lookup.
+  Creating a file structure, thinking about naming conventions, determining dependencies, completing basic metadata... almost always requires documentation lookup.
 This time can be usefully spent on something else.
 For example, making coffee or eating a watermelon!

 - **Poor quality and lack of consistency between projects**